⚖️ SOXL vs TQQQ Comparison · Free & No Signup

 🤝 BFF Take

 SOXL (Direxion Daily Semiconductor Bull 3X) and TQQQ (ProShares UltraPro QQQ) are both 3x leveraged ETFs that reset daily.
-SOXL amplifies daily moves in the Philadelphia Semiconductor Index (SOX) by 3x — it holds a concentrated set of chip stocks including Nvidia, TSMC, AMD, and ASML.
-TQQQ amplifies the Nasdaq-100 by 3x — a broader 101-stock index including all the mega-cap tech names plus Amazon, Tesla, and Costco.
-Both suffer from volatility decay — in choppy markets, the daily reset causes the ETF to lose value even if the underlying ends flat.
+SOXL amplifies daily moves in the Philadelphia Semiconductor Index (SOX) by 3x, holding a concentrated set of chip stocks including Nvidia, TSMC, AMD, and ASML.
+TQQQ amplifies the Nasdaq-100 by 3x, a broader 101-stock index including all the mega-cap tech names plus Amazon, Tesla, and Costco.
+Both suffer from volatility decay.
+In choppy markets, the daily reset causes the ETF to lose value even if the underlying ends flat.
 SOXL is more volatile than TQQQ because semiconductors are inherently more cyclical than the full Nasdaq.
 These are trading vehicles for experienced investors, not long-term holdings.

 📋 Quick Takeaways